RosettaCommons/documentation/Updates-beta-july15.md

 * LK_LAMBDAs for charged atoms were reduced from 6.0Å to 3.5Å; due to the 6Å truncation of Rosetta, these were oddly behaved
 * Finally, many polar atoms were further divided into subtypes

 Then, using the LK-ball anisotropic solvation model, the DGFREEs of all atom types were refit following our optimization criteria.
-As with the original LK paper, agreement to liquid-vapor transfer free energies were used as a strong constraint on optimization.
+As with the original LK paper, agreement to liquid-vapor transfer free energies was used as a strong constraint on optimization.

 **LJ parameters (fa_atr/fa_rep)**